 The Landscaping for Clean Water program makes it easy for residents of the LMRWMO to turn their yards into an attractive force for clean water.
 Each of us has the opportunity to create a landscape on our property which will benefit our lakes, streams, and wetlands by soaking water into the ground, providing pollinator habitat, and stabilizing eroded slopes and shorelines.
-Through this program, we give you the tools and knowledge to transform your yard for the better.
-Register today to attend an introductory Landscaping for Clean Water workshop to learn about low-maintenance native gardens, raingardens, and native shoreline planting projects.
+The introduction and design classes are now being offered online, to give you the tools and knowledge to transform your yard for the better.
+Register today to get access to the online materials as well as online one-on-one office hours for personal, professional design assistance for your native gardens, raingardens, or native shoreline planting project.

-The workshop provides an overview of water quality challenges and provides beautiful and practical ways to transform conventional urban yards into beautiful and beneficial landscapes.
+The program provides an overview of water quality challenges and provides beautiful and practical ways to transform conventional urban yards into beneficial landscapes.
 You will also learn about \$250 grants available to participants.
-After the introductory workshop, you can sign up for a \$25 Landscaping for Clean Water Design workshop where you will work with professionals to design a project specific to your property.
+After the introductory video, you can sign up for a \$25 online design workshop where you will receive additional resources, including a Blue Thumb Guide to Raingardens book worth \$20, and professional assistance designing a project for your property.
+Workshops are being offered online now!
+Register online or call for more information: (651) 480-7777 or visit: www.dakotacountyswcd.org